akirakianna/frogger/README.md

 ## Challenges
 - CSS specificity!
-Had an issue getting the frog to appear on top of the log if the log also had a background image.
+I had an issue getting the frog to appear on top of the log if the log also had a background image.
 This was eventually fixed by being incredibly specific with CSS classes:

 ```
 div.tile.frog.log.water {